Our opt-out preferences can be found here: https://schooltheatre.org/opt-

 ITF requires an adult-to-student ratio of 1:8.
 Adult chaperones must be at least 21 years of age at the time of registration.
 Adult chaperones are expected to supervise and discipline minors attending with their group.
 Chaperones are responsible for ensuring minor attending with their group are in their rooms by curfew and conducting nightly attendance checks.
 An adult and minor are not permitted to share a room unless that adult is the parent/guardian of the minor.
 Each adult attendee will be required to complete an adult chaperone agreement.

 Parental/guardian consent is required for all minors attending ITF.
 Consent forms will be sent electronically to the parent/guardian email address provided during the registration process.
-Forms are due back to EdTA no later than June 1, 2023.
-Should consent forms not be submitted by this date, the student will not be able to attend ITF.
-A refund will be given minus a $400 administrative fee.
+Forms must be completed no later than May 15, 2024.

 EdTA has a “zero tolerance” policy on illegal and inappropriate alcohol and drug use: Violations will result in dismissal from ITF.